DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ### Lecture Hall
 <span class="citation">This scene takes place in Chapter 13, Area X9.</span>

-This area is largely as described in <span class="citation">X9.
-Lecture Hall (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X9LectureHall">X9.
+Lecture Hall</a> (p.
 185)</span>.
 However, modify the first sentence of this area's description to replace "brightly lit" with "dimly lit."
 In addition, add the following sentence to the end of this area's description:

 <div class="description">
 <p>A thick layer of mist rolls lazily across the floor of this chamber.</p>